Order Protection through Delayed Messaging

 60 Pages Posted: 15 Jul 2017 Last revised: 30 Jun 2019

-Several financial exchanges have recently introduced messaging delays (e.g., a 350 microsecond delay at IEX and NYSE American) intended to protect ordinary investors from high-frequency traders who exploit stale orders.
-We propose an equilibrium model of this exchange design as a modification of the standard continuous double auction market format.
+Several financial exchanges recently introduced messaging delays (e.g., the 350 microsecond delay at IEX and NYSE American) to protect ordinary investors from high-frequency traders who exploit stale orders.
+To capture the impact of such delays, we propose a simple parametric model of the continuous double auction market format.
 The model features a discrete price grid and pegged orders, and is solved in closed form.
 It shows how messaging delay can indeed lower transactions costs but typically increase queuing costs.
 Recently available field data support two key predictions: the distribution of queued pegged orders is highly leptokurtotic (discrete Laplace), and opportunities to profit from dynamic choice of pegged vs market orders are small and fleeting.

-Keywords: Market design, IEX, lab experiments, high-frequency trading, continuous double auction
+Keywords: Market design, high-frequency trading, continuous double auction, IEX, lab experiments

 JEL Classification: C91, D44, D47, D53, G12, G14